 How To File Kids Papers and Other Sentimental Items

-Sentimental papers, under Marie Kondo’s guidance belong with sentimental items, not paperwork, and we agree with her.
-It is unlikely that any other category of papers will touch your emotions as much.
+Sentimental papers, under Marie Kondo’s guidance, belong with sentimental items, not paperwork, and we agree with her.
+It is unlikely that any other category of paper will touch your emotions as much.

 As far as filtering them or figuring out what to toss, we recommend using her guidance as laid out in The Life Changing Magic of Tidying Up.
 And we don’t recommend doing it as part of your paper sorting day.